Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 2: The model

-We note that JWST currently only provides the image of a large and bright central region for the very high redshift $z>11$ galaxies and only the galaxy morphologies for the $1.5<z<6.5$.
-It does not provide enough information on how far the galaxy virialisation has progressed.
-The tight central configuration obtained at $l=1$ could arguably provide a reasonable description of the observed bright central region in high redshift galaxies. \\\\ At $\delta=1$, the overdensity mass inside $r_{ta}$ is given by $M=\frac{4\pi}{3}\rho(z_{ta}) r_{ta}^3$, so that from Eq.(\ref{tdyn0}) $t_{dyn}$ takes the value
+At turnaround where $\dot{y}=0$ and $1-3Hy=0$, we have $t=0$.
+At $y \rightarrow 0$, the free-fall time $t_{ff}= \frac{2}{3H(z_{ta})} =t_{ta}$. \\\\ If we assume that the fine-grained Collisionless Boltzmann equation and Poisson equation retain nearly its initial values, the $H(z)$ appeared in the virialised potential will remain at $H=H(z_{ta})$. \\\\ In \cite{ferreira2}, the image of a large and bright central region is given for the very high redshift $z>11$ galaxies, Furthermore the galaxy morphologies is given for the $1.5<z<6.5$.
+However, it does not provide enough information on how far the galaxy virialisation has progressed.
+(We leave the consideration of the observed supermassive blackholes and Little Red Dots at very high redshifts $z\: \gsim\: 6$ in another work.)
+The tight central configuration obtained after $t_{ff}$ could arguably provide a reasonable description of the observed bright central region in high redshift galaxies. \\\\ At $\delta=1$, the overdensity mass inside $r_{ta}$ is given by $M=\frac{4\pi}{3}\rho(z_{ta}) r_{ta}^3$, so that from Eq.(\ref{tdyn0}) $t_{dyn}$ takes the value

 The time to virialisation $t_{vr}$ is given by